 Below are some of the most commonly asked questions about the education abroad experience and process.
 Please read these carefully.
-If you do not find the answer to your question below or in the Education Abroad Handbook, feel free to contact us with your question.
+If you do not find the answer to your question below or in the Education Abroad Handbook, feel free to contact us.

 How many times can I go abroad?

-What if my GPA is less than what is required?
+What if my GPA is lower than the requirement?

-Some programs may be flexible on the GPA that they accept – check with your Education Abroad Coordinator to learn more.
-You may also ask about other programs to nearby sites that have different GPA requirements.
+Some programs may be flexible on the GPA that can be accepted – check with your Education Abroad Advisor to learn more.
+You may also ask about other programs in similar locations that have different GPA requirements.
 Note that all students must be in good academic standing (a 2.0 GPA or higher) to participate on an education abroad program.

 Do I need to pay the CSU Education Abroad Fee?

 Yes.
-ALL students who participate on an education abroad program pay the CSU Education Abroad Fee that directly provides the education abroad support structures at CSU.
-This fee is only charged to students going on education abroad experiences, because the services and benefits are intended for those students.
+ALL students who participate in an education abroad program pay the CSU Education Abroad Fee that directly provides the education abroad support structures at CSU.
+This fee is only charged to students going on education abroad experiences, because the services and benefits are intended for those students, specifically.

 Can I go abroad my first semester at CSU?